Legionnaires’ disease (legionellosis)

-Legionnaires’ disease is a bacterial respiratory infection that can cause pneumonia.
-It is caused by Legionella bacteria which grow in poorly maintained water systems.
-Infection occurs when microscopic droplets containing the pathogens are inhaled.
+Legionnaires’ disease is a respiratory disease caused by Legionella bacteria in water.
+Infection occurs when microscopic water droplets (aerosols) containing the pathogens are inhaled.
+The symptoms range from flu-like symptoms to severe pneumonia.

 At a glance

-• Legionnaires’ disease is a bacterial respiratory disease caused by Legionella bacteria which can cause severe pneumonia.
+• Legionnaires’ disease is a respiratory disease caused by (Legionella) bacteria.
+It can cause flu-like symptoms but also severe pneumonia.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.